infinet/xt_wgobfs/README.md

 ### Build and install

-Run `make` in kernel/ to build kernel module.
-Copy `xt_WGOBFS.ko` to /lib/modules/yourkernelversion/kernel/net/netfilter/, then run `depmod -a`.
+Run `make` in kernel/ to build kernel module. `sudo make install` will install the kernel module; or, copy `xt_WGOBFS.ko` to /lib/modules/yourkernelversion/kernel/net/netfilter/ manually, followed by `depmod -a && modprobe xt_WGOBFS`.

 Run `make` in xtables/ to build iptables extension.
 Copy `libxt_WGOBFS.so` to xtables directory.